cucapra/dahlia/docs/logicalmemoryaccess.md

 k (d \bmod m) .. \left( k (d \bmod m) + k \right)
 $$

 This range shows us that our index type would be accessing $k$ distinct banks at any time, and we'd never access some non-existent bank.
-For $d=0$ we'd access $0..k$, and for $d=(m-1)$ we'd access $(mk-k)..mk$.
+If $l=0$, then for $d=0$ we'd access $0..k$, and for $d=(m-1)$ we'd access $(mk-k)..mk$.
 Allowing accesses that follow our condition of unroll factor dividing into the bank factor would guarantee this.

 ::: todo
 The below assumption seems to have already been made way at the beginning of the document.